Skip to main content

 What is the difference between small-signal and large-signal S-parameters?

-The main difference between small-signal and large-signal S-parameter is that the former deals with linear effects on a network or circuit whereas the latter deals with non-linear effects on a network or circuit.
-We will now discuss in detail what is meant by these two parameters.
+The main difference between small-signal and large-signal S-parameters is that the former deals with linear effects on a network or circuit, whereas the latter deals with non-linear effects on a network or circuit.
+We will now discuss in detail what these two parameters mean.

 Small-signal S-parameters